 Piano/keyboard, Musicianship Theory and Voice

 If you would like advice on which instrument is best for your child to learn, please arrange to speak with Mrs Waller-Box or Mrs Pryce.
 Registration forms can be downloaded here.

-We support our Gifted and Talented Musicians in our school through the addition of extra one-to-one lessons where children have the opportunity to sit external examinations, leadership roles in music throughout the school and through differentiated lesson planning.
-We also encourage all children on our Gifted and Talented register to attend our ensembles and choirs and to participate in external music making activities as is appropriate to their ability.
+We support our Able Musicians in our school through the addition of extra one-to-one lessons where children have the opportunity to sit external examinations, leadership roles in music throughout the school and through differentiated lesson planning.
+We also encourage all children to attend our ensembles and choirs and to participate in external music making activities as is appropriate to their ability.

 Camden Music Service Half Term Courses

 We encourage our young musicians to make music outside of school by joining the Camden Music Service Ensembles.
 We have children in our school who are now members of Superblast!, Supertoot, Superstring, Superstrike, Superstrum, Camden Philhamonia, Guitar Orchestra and the Camden Philharmonic Band.
 These ensembles are a stepping stone into the senior bands and orchestras in Camden and provide opportunity to further ensemble playing skills.
 For further information regarding these, please speak to Mrs Waller-Box or look on the Camden Music website – www.camdenmusic.org

 In order to enrich our music provision even further, we partner with some fantastic local music organisations such as the Camden Music Hub, Royal Academy of Music, Langham Arts and the All Souls Orchestra, Drake Music and most recently, the Aurora Orchestra.
 The RAM provides us with high quality composition workshops which culminate in performances in their Dukes Hall at the Academy.
 We are very excited about the partnership with Aurora Orchestra as they are providing an enrichment opportunity for our youngest pupils.
 We greatly value these partnerships as they enable us offer a broad music curriculum to pupils.